The Next Threat to Education: Congress’ Budget Reconciliation

 What’s at Stake: Children’s Nutrition and Food Security

 SNAP reduces food insecurity, leading to improved health outcomes, lower overall healthcare expenses, decreased absenteeism due to illness, and thus improved academic outcomes.
+SNAP enrollment also facilitates access to free and reduced-price meals in school and summer food benefits for students.

 How will this impact students?